skovy/skovy.dev/content/blog/design-system-principles/index.md

 used?_ It's critical all of these day-to-day decisions are made using a shared set of principles so the system evolves along a predictable, sustainable path.

-At the core, I believe there are a set of shared principles that can help guide any design system.
+At the core, I believe there is a set of shared principles that can help guide any design system.
 These principles are distilled from my experience and a snapshot of my current understanding of what leads to a successful design system.